testing-user-prog/Stopwatch/README.md

 # Stopwatch
-This webpage is the replica of a stopwatch which accurately displays time using the setinterval method along with all the buttons of the stopwatch working correctly.
+This webpage is the replica of a handheld stopwatch which accurately displays time using the setinterval method and all the buttons of the stopwatch are correctly implemented in it.